spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-modules.md

 # Writing Sparv Modules
-This section will give a brief overview of how Sparv modules work.
-More details are provided in the following chapters.
 When writing your first Sparv module a good starting point may be to take a look at an existing module that does something similar to your goal.